ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-install-app-for-teams.md

 ## Přidání aplikace Business Central do Teams

-Aplikaci Business Central lze nainstalovat dvěma způsoby:
+There are three ways to install the Business Central app:

-**Možnost 1**
+**Option 1: From a link**

 Tato možnost je nejrychlejší způsob instalace aplikace.